Download the paper (PDF) by Thomas Ferguson, Paul Jorgensen, and Jie Chen

 - Big business support for Tea Party candidates for Congress was substantial, but well below levels for more mainstream Republicans.
 Many of the same sectors that strongly supported Romney also backed Tea Party candidates.
 Backing for Tea Party candidates by Too Big To Fail banks ran above the average of business as a whole by every measure.

-Read "Party Competition and Industrial Structure in the 2012 Elections: Who's Really Driving the Taxi to the Dark Side?", by Thomas Ferguson, Paul Jorgensen, and Jie Chen.
+Read "Party Competition and Industrial Structure in the 2012 Elections: Who's Really Driving the Taxi to the Dark Side?" by Roosevelt Institute Senior Fellow Thomas Ferguson, Paul Jorgensen, and Jie Chen.